-We offer a 10 year insurance backed warranty.
-We’re trusted by over 300 clients including many of the UK’s largest landowners, construction companies and government agencies.
+JKSL offer a 10 year insurance backed guarantee on all our works.
+We’re trusted by over 600 clients including many of the UK’s largest landowners, construction companies and government agencies.

 Founder, Mike Clough, comes from a surveying and landscape architecture background and has run both construction and grounds maintenance companies in the past.
 Hence, he was well placed to observe the increasing problem of Japanese knotweed, setting up the company in response to a growing number of enquiries.